dms-vep/RSV_Long_F_DMS/README.md

-# Pseudovirus deep mutational scanning of RSV Long F Protein
+# Pseudovirus deep mutational scanning of RSV Long F protein
+Study by Cassandra Simonich and Teagan McMahon in the [Bloom lab](https://jbloomlab.org).

 ## Organization of this repo